Note: the following article will be mainly targeted at a Belgian audience.

 How does it work?

 Cake links their application with that of your bank(s).
 It retrieves the data (and honestly this goes all quite fast without too much hassle) and then processes it, churning out nice and useful overviews to monitor.
 Then, on a monthly basis, you get a (small) sum wired over to your bank account.
 Last month for me, this was 1,27 euro.
 Some people get more, it depends from month to month, but at least it is a nice very low effort way to get some money coming in.
+You could even consider it as passive income.
 And I have to say, the app works fluently.

 What’s in it for them?